icopy-site/awesome/docs/awesome/awesome-sysadmin.md

 * [Burp](http://burp.grke.org/) - Network backup and restore program.
 * [Duplicity](http://duplicity.nongnu.org/) - Encrypted bandwidth-efficient backup using the rsync algorithm.
 * [Elkarbackup](https://github.com/elkarbackup/elkarbackup) - Backup solution based on RSnapshot with a simple web interface
-* [Lsyncd](https://github.com/axkibe/lsyncd) - File Monitor which spawns a process to synchronize the changes (https://github.com/n1trux/awesome-sysadmin/blob/master/rsync by default).
+* [Lsyncd](https://github.com/axkibe/lsyncd) - File Monitor which spawns a process to synchronize the changes (rsync by default).
 * [rclone](https://rclone.org/) - a command line program to sync files and directories to and from several cloud storage systems/providers.
 * [Rdiff-backup](http://www.nongnu.org/rdiff-backup/) - An easy A remote incremental backup of all your files.
 * [Restic](https://restic.net/) - Secure, remote backup tool.
 Designed to be easy, fast, verifiable and efficient.